- CodeScene measures several aspects of knowledge distribution:

 Detect Knowledge Risks¶

-CodeScene’s dashboard presents a high-level summary of the knowledge distribution and existing knowledge loss (e.g. code written by developers who have since left the company or project):
+CodeScene’s dashboard presents a high-level summary of the knowledge distribution over time:

 The Knowledge Risks analysis identifies and highlights the following patterns: